shashanthk/basic-server-setup-guide/installing_mysql8.md

 3. Now the installer asks for the MySQL server version (by default 8.0 will be selected), just hit OK there

-4. The installer adds latest version MySQL apt to the Ubuntu package repository.
+4. The installer adds the latest version MySQL apt to the Ubuntu package repository.
 Now, we need to update the repositories in order to install the latest version of MySQL.

 		sudo update
 		sudo upgrade